beaverbuilder/documentation/assistant/cloud/libraries/create-library.md

 2. In the sidebar, enter a library name.
 3. Click the **Enter** button or hit <kbd>Enter</kbd> / <kbd>Return</kbd> on your keyboard.

-:::note
+:::info

-Premium users can also make the library private by clicking the lock icon (or you can make libraries private under library settings).
+Free users can create a single library.
+To unlock unlimited libraries, upgrade to a Personal or Team plan.
+Premium users can also set their libraries to private by clicking the lock icon or updating the privacy settings within the library.

 :::

 <video autoPlay loop>